jrgse/jrgse.github.io/install.md

 # [](#header-1)**Manual for Installing RGSE**

-RGSE can be installed as a Java project in Eclipse, and we require you use the Linux X64 operating system.
+RGSE can be installed as a Java project in Eclipse, and we require you use the Linux X64 operating system (We have tested on Ubuntu 12.04 and 14.04).

 * * *

-To run **RGSE**, The Java IDE **Eclipse** needs to support the **PDE** (Plug-in Develop Environment) [[Eclipse Download Link]](http://www.eclipse.org/downloads/download.php?file=/technology/epp/downloads/release/kepler/SR2/eclipse-jee-kepler-SR2-linux-gtk-x86_64.tar.gz) , and JDK1.7 [[JDK Download Link]](http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase7-521261.html) is also required to be installed.
+To run **RGSE**, The Java IDE **Eclipse** needs to support the **PDE** (Plug-in Development Environment) [[Eclipse Download Link]](http://www.eclipse.org/downloads/download.php?file=/technology/epp/downloads/release/kepler/SR2/eclipse-jee-kepler-SR2-linux-gtk-x86_64.tar.gz) , and JDK1.7 [[JDK Download Link]](http://www.oracle.com/technetwork/java/javase/downloads/java-archive-downloads-javase7-521261.html) is also required to be installed.
 We suppose that you have created a Java project named **AnalysisDriver**

 ## [](#header-2)**(1).
 Install Z3**